 Your shares are how this site grows and I appreciate each one.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or share on your favorite pinterest board!

 • To glaze the loaf of gingerbread, set the cooling rack inside of a baking sheet to catch the excess glaze.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information calculated by a third-party company as a courtesy.
+It is intended as a guideline only.

 For the gingerbread loaf